 Huawei MateBook 13 full review

 Huawei’s MateBook X and MateBook X Pro are some of the best looking laptops on the market, but they each came with a few compromises - and hefty price tags.
-That’s all the more reason to to be excited about the MateBook 13, which promises to bring the same style at a friendlier price.
+That’s all the more reason to to be excited about the MateBook 13, which brings the same style at a friendlier price.

 Announced at CES 2019, the MateBook 13 looks an awful lot like the X and X Pro - with a few compromises, to be fair - but shaves a few hundred off the price, turning it into a competitive rival to the likes of the MacBook Air or the new Dell XPS 13 and potentially one of the best laptops of 2019.